spexod/iSLAT/README.md

 - Clear molecules: removes any additional molecules and leaves the default ones only

+## Data samples
+iSLAT's release includes some continuum-subtracted spectra that users can use to get familiar with the different functionalities and applications across a wide range of resolving powers:
+- one M-band spectrum from iSHELL (FZTau) from Banzatti et al. 2023a
+- two spectra from MIRI (FZTau and CITau) from ...
+- one Spitzer spectrum?

 ## Known issues
 If you use iSLAT on an Apple-silicon Mac, there is a known issue with tkinter where the GUI often does not take a new input or click; the